. . . . . Welcome to friends of Rilke from Italy . . . .

 You lovers, you who suffice for one another,

 I would ask about us.
-You hold back.
+You grasp one another.
 Have you reasons?

 exist just for that?

-But you, who keep growing in your mutual rapture,
+But you who grow in your mutual rapture,

 more—: